Zard0c/ProjektMAPF/benchmarks/2-robots/readme.md

 This is a smaller version of benchmark 4, which takes too long to calculate for our liking with our current code.

 lph: 3 for both robots, 5 in the merged plan.

-# Current Developments
-All benchmarks aside from 8 are currently solvable.